kcmerrill/writing/Knight Walker/Chapter 7 - Lucky number 7.md

 “Speak for yourself” I muttered.
 “I feel like I’ve spent the past 24 hours at a Chukie Cheese as the only adult on duty”.

 “That bad huh?
 Give it some time.
 You’ll mend.”
-Fanz smiled and nodded to the van.
+Fanz smiled and pointed towards the back of the van.
 “Lets go”.

-With that, Kyle threw me into the van and the next moment the facility and it’s screaming sirens were merely a dot in the rear view mirror.
+With that, Kyle threw me in and the next moment the facility and it’s screaming sirens were merely a dot in the rear view mirror.

-To where I didn’t know, but I’d re-evaluate my situation when we got there.
+To where we were headed I didn’t know, but I’d re-evaluate my situation when we got there.

 Kyle and Lauren sat in the seats in front of me, her head resting against his shoulder and his hand through her hair.